 Write Engaging Content

-Keyword research is essential but creating engaging content means more than just stuffing the right keywords into an article.
+Keyword research is essential but creating engaging new content means more than just stuffing the right keywords into an article.
 For a reader, engaging content that captivates to the very end must either help or entertain.

 Ideally, both boxes should be ticked.